How Azure Machine Learning works

 Experiments

-To train a model in Azure Machine Learning, you run an experiment—which is when a training script is run that can generate metrics and outputs that are tracked.
+To train a model in Azure Machine Learning, you run an experiment, which is when a training script runs that can generate metrics and outputs that are tracked.
 You can run the same experiment multiple times with different hyperparameters, data, code, or settings.
 The workspace keeps a history of all training runs, including logs, metrics, outputs, and a snapshot of your scripts within the environment.
 In a collaborative project, experiment logs are a great way to review and track progress.
-They can show who is publishing or changing models, why changes were made, and when models were deployed or used in production.
+They can show who's publishing or changing models, why changes were made, and when models were deployed or used in production.

 Pipelines

 A pipeline is a workflow of a complete machine learning task that can include data preparation, training, testing, and deployment.
 Pipelines have many uses.
-You can make a pipeline that trains models, makes predictions in real-time, or one that only cleans data.
+You can make a pipeline that trains models, one that makes predictions in real time, or one that only cleans data.
 Because each step in a pipeline is independent, multiple people can work on different steps within the same pipeline at once.
-Azure Machine Learning Pipelines can save you time by only rerunning steps whose inputs have changed—drastically reducing runtimes if you're simply tweaking hyperparameters or other steps.
+Azure Machine Learning Pipelines can save you time by only rerunning steps whose inputs have changed, drastically reducing runtimes if you're simply tweaking hyperparameters or other steps.
 Both Azure Data Factory and Azure Pipelines provide out-of-the-box pipelines for Azure Machine Learning, so you can focus on machine learning instead of infrastructure.

 Data assets

 You can create data assets from datastores, public URLs, and Azure Open Datasets.
-By creating a data asset, you reference the data source location—so data from training sets and pipelines will be stored without altering the original data.
+By creating a data asset, you reference the data source location so data from training sets and pipelines is stored without altering the original data.
 Data assets can then be registered, versioned, tracked, and traced to permit reuse and sharing across teams, roles, and experiments quickly.
-The versioning of reproducible experiments is also possible, allowing better analysis of data viability and model performance.
+It's also possible to version reproducible experiments, allowing better analysis of data viability and model performance.

-Azure Machine Learning can periodically check for newly stored data with an incremental refresh, enabling data assets to be updated automatically when new data is added to the datastore.
-T
+Azure Machine Learning can periodically check for newly stored data with an incremental refresh, which enables data assets to be updated automatically when new data is added to the datastore.

 Labeling

 Data labeling is a centralized place to create, manage, and monitor labeling tasks.
-All data labeling projects can be administered via the Azure Machine Learning studio or workspace dashboard, where team members can view progress and assist in collaborative labeling projects.
+You can administer all data labeling projects via the Azure Machine Learning studio or workspace dashboard, where team members can view progress and assist in collaborative labeling projects.
 Human-in-the-loop labeling can take place here, allowing team members to manually add tags to train the ML-labeling models.
 After enough labels are submitted, a classification model is used to predict tags.
-Team members can then accept or reject instances of ML-tagged data to help train the labeling model’s accuracy.
+Team members can then accept or reject instances of ML-tagged data to help train the labeling model's accuracy.
 Eventually, the model will be capable of labeling the data without assistance.

 Screenshot of Azure Machine Learning studio data labeling.